SDK

 await invariant.transferPosition(account, 0n, receiver.address)

-const receiverPosition = await invariant.getPosition(receiver, receiver.address, 0n)
+const receiverPosition = await invariant.getPosition(receiver.address, 0n)

 assert.deepEqual(positionToTransfer, receiverPosition)